-The time of day is shown in the 24-hour format.
+The time of day is displayed in 24-hour format.

-After connecting the oven to the electricity supply, I2:00 flashes in the display.
+After the oven is connected to the electricity supply, l2:00 will flash in the display.

 The time of day is set in segments: first the hours, then the minutes.